Serialization

 - When transferring

-between parallel processes - For checkpoint/restart
+SST::Eventsbetween parallel processes - For checkpoint/restart

 - To map an object's state, for example, for introspection and modification in an interactive console

 SST provides a serialization framework for elements, however elements need to manually specify how they should be serialized.
-In most cases, this is as simple as adding a special serialize_order
+In most cases, this is as simple as adding a special serialize_order function and passing each of the class's data members to the SST_SER macro as shown.

 void serialize_order(SST::Core::Serialization::serializer& ser) {